httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Client Provides Full Representation Data, Server Provides No Representation Data

-The request `Repr-Digest` field-value is calculated on the enclosed payload.
+The request `Repr-Digest` field-value is calculated on the enclosed content.

 The response `Repr-Digest` field-value depends on the representation metadata header fields, including